hoiwanchang/Tabminal/README.md

 Tabminal bridges the gap between traditional CLI tools and modern AI capabilities, all while solving the UX challenges of coding on mobile devices.

+## ✨ Innovative Designs

+- `Server-side session persistence` ensures your sessions with the AI agent are maintained, allowing you to pick up where you left off at any time.
+- `Fast and stable connection management` delivers a seamless, agile experience across platforms and devices, with native support for network roaming.
+- Enjoy a comprehensive `Progressive Web App (PWA) experience` anytime, anywhere; all you need is a modern browser to start working.
+- `Proactive AI integration` means your terminal becomes your work context.
+You can ask questions about your current session at any time, and the AI will automatically retrieve the context to accurately solve problems, even proactively offering assistance when commands fail.
+- `Cloud-native design` enables access via Zero Trust or VPN, providing unprecedented convenience for managing cloud servers.

 <img width="1632" height="1317" alt="Screenshot 2025-11-24 at 10 15 28 PM" src="https://github.com/user-attachments/assets/ad864233-7b22-4b29-8b90-dc81993dd623" />

 <details>